josecarballosa/copilot-instructions/instructions/prompt.instructions.md

 Guide the AI by showing it exactly what you want.
 Providing examples of input-output pairs is one of the most effective ways to improve response quality.

-  - **DO:** Include 2-5 examples that are relevant to the task.
+  - Include 2-5 examples that are relevant to the task.
-  - **DO:** Ensure the examples cover a range of scenarios, including potential edge cases.
+  - Ensure the examples cover a range of scenarios, including potential edge cases.
-  - **DO:** Maintain a consistent format between your examples and your final query.
+  - Maintain a consistent format between your examples and your final query.

 ### 3.2.
 Assign a Clear Role or Persona